 So, you love espresso.
-But you are looking for something a little more portable and cost friendly?
+That’s great!
+But what’s that?
+You don’t like the cost of buying them on a regular basis?
 And you’d rather not invest in a bulky, expensive machine for your home (what are they, plated with gold or something)?
-Maybe you've already bought yourself a stovetop espresso maker...AKA the 'Moka Pot'.
+If you’re a fan of espresso but not the price tag that comes with it, it’s time to consider a stovetop espresso maker.

-Let's make some coffee.
-Here's a simple set of instructions so you can enjoy the perfect cup of coffee on the cheap, whenever you want.
+We’ll break down a short, simple, and sweet – at least, if you’re into added sweetener – set of stovetop espresso maker instructions, so you can enjoy the perfect cup of espresso on the cheap, whenever you want.

 What You Need

 - The Stovetop Espresso Maker itself!
 (This should have three parts: the lower part, the filter funnel, the top part)

 - A coffee grinder set to a fairly coarse grind.